-As you know I am a big Sir Anderson fan.
-So I did this interview with Barcelona-based illustrator Mar Cerdà who makes little dioramas from Wes Anderson movies.
-When I saw these little dioramas-they are made of paper- I wanted to know more about her " Wes Anderson love".
-If you are a big fan of his movies like ME, don't miss to read the interview!
-There are a couple of dioramas from his best movies such as Darjeeling Limited, The Royal Tenenbaums...
+As you know we are a big Sir Anderson fan.
+So we did this interview with Barcelona-based illustrator Mar Cerdà who makes little dioramas from Wes Anderson movies.
+When we saw these little dioramas-they are made of paper- we wanted to know more about her ” Wes Anderson love”.
+If you are a big fan of his movies like US, don’t miss to read the interview!
+There are a couple of dioramas from his best movies such as Darjeeling Limited, The Royal Tenenbaums…

 Describe your path to becoming an illustrator…